tfabris/BlueGigaEmpeg/README.md

 Also particular thanks to Stuart Euans of Eutronix who created the empeg Display Extender board, which was critical to me being able to get my empeg mounted in my new Honda, since it doesn't have dash space for the whole thing.
+Big thanks to Peter Betz of Betztechnik, who made a convenient and perfectly sized breakout board containing the chip I wanted to work with, and who was very helpful and responsive in emails, and even made another manufacturing run with an updated design.
 And massive thanks to Mark Lord who assisted me in countless ways with the design and implementation, taught me a ton of important things, found my bugs, fixed issues with the Arduino compiler, modified his Hijack kernel to support this project, and pointed out all of my EE design flaws.
 And last but not least, thanks to the entire empeg team who made such a fantastic car MP3 player that we are still doing interesting things with it, nearly 20 years later.

 Installation